All Episodes

 Where are they?

-Where where what's their where do they fit on that spectrum?
+Where do they fit on that spectrum?

 And I'm telling you, I can't find it.

-This group is about the most uh down the middle when it comes to doing just analytical work.
+This group is about the most down the middle when it comes to doing just analytical work.

-But um they found the minimum wage.
+But they found the minimum wage.

-There is solid evidence that the minimum wage is at the very best a terribly inefficient tool to fight poverty.
+There is solid evidence that the minimum wage is, at the very best, a terribly inefficient tool to fight poverty.

 The higher wages clearly help out some of these low-income people.